BM7045 - Cancer Pharmacology (2022/23)

 • drug resistance;

-Students will be guided in their learning using a combination of private study (132 hours), interactive lectures (22 hours) and small group tutorials exploring realistic problems/case studies (22 hours).
-Preparation for assignments (24 h) will enable students to reinforce and expand their knowledge base and develop subject skills and competences.
+Students will be guided in their learning using a combination of private study, interactive lectures and small group tutorials exploring realistic problems/case studies.
+Preparation for assignment will enable students to reinforce and expand their knowledge base and develop subject skills and competences.
 They will be able to assess and reflect upon their understanding of the material through the completion on-line quizzes.

 On successful completion of this module, students will be able to:

-4. evaluate published relevant research material and put together a balanced review of a selected topic; relating to cancer chemotherapy, using up-to-date primary sources.
+3. evaluate published relevant research material and put together a balanced review of a selected topic; relating to cancer pharmacology using up-to-date primary sources.

-The module will be summatively assessed by the completion of a 2000 word essay on a selected relevant topic (40%), and by an end of module exam (60%) comprising short answer questions.
+The module will be summatively assessed by the completion of a 2000 word essay on a selected relevant topic (50%), and by an end of module exam (50%) comprising long answer questions.

 To pass the module students need to achieve a minimum aggregate mark of 50%.